The Third Day (TV series)

-The Third Day is a psychological thriller folk horror drama television serial created by Felix Barrett and Dennis Kelly for HBO and Sky Atlantic.
+The Third Day is a drama-thriller television series created by Felix Barrett and Dennis Kelly for HBO and Sky Atlantic.
 The series premiered in the United States on 14 September 2020, on HBO, and in the United Kingdom on 15 September 2020, on Sky Atlantic.

 Premise

 The series chronicles the individual journeys of a man and woman who arrive on a mysterious island at different times.

 The production is split into three interconnected parts.
 The first, "Summer", directed by Marc Munden, follows Sam (played by Jude Law), a man drawn to a mysterious island off the English coast where he encounters a group of islanders set on preserving their traditions at any cost.

-The second part of the production, "Autumn", was broadcast in the format of a twelve-hour live event on the island.
-Described by the producers of the show as a "major immersive theatre event", the live segment of the show aired in one continuous take and is intended to allow followers of The Third Day to "inhabit the story as it happens".
+The second part of the production, "Autumn", was broadcast in the format of a 12-hour live event on the island, described by the producers of the show as a "major immersive theatre event".
+It was intended to allow followers of The Third Day to "inhabit the story as it happens".
 It features Jude Law and other members of the series cast.
 Part 2 also features singer Florence Welch.

 The third part of the series, "Winter", directed by Philippa Lowthorpe, follows Helen (played by Naomie Harris), a strong-willed outsider who comes to the island seeking answers but whose arrival precipitates a fractious battle to decide its fate.